-In this blog, we uncover all you need to know about dollar-cost averaging, what it is and how it could help you gain more of life’s most valuable asset – time.
+In this blog, we tell you everything you need to know about dollar-cost averaging (DCA), what it is and how it could help you gain more of life’s most valuable asset – time.

 Dollar-cost averaging sounds quite technical doesn’t it?
 As with most things finance related it’s another jargony term for quite a simple investment strategy that involves making small, regular, contributions to your investments.

 The sophistication doesn’t come from the strategy itself, but how it could help you gain more time, sleep and peace of mind.
 Whether you’re new to investing or a professional, the decision of when to invest your money can be a challenging one.